The King of the Snakes: Uzbekistan

 In an Uzbek tale translated into Russian as "СЕСТРЫ" ("Sisters"), an old woman lives with her three daughters.
 She goes to fetch firewood in the mountains and finds a serpent inside the bundle.
 The animal asks for one of the woman's daughters as his wife, so she returns home and questions her daughters: the elder two refuse, but only the youngest agrees to marry the serpent.
 The girl accompanies the serpent to a large palace deep within a forest, and the animal becomes a human youth.
 They marry and she gives birth to a child.
 Some time later, the girl begins to miss her family and wishes to visit them.
 She goes back home in splendid clothes and adorned with jewels, which greatly fuels the eldest sister's jealousy.
 After the girl's visit, the elder sister decides to accompany back home.
-Near the serpent's palace, the elder sister shoves her cadette down the river and wears her clothes.
+Near the serpent's palace, the elder sister shoves her little sister down the river and wears her clothes.
 When she comes home, the serpent asks her about the physical changes on her face and skin, and she provides a flimsy excuse that manages to fool him.
 Time passes, when the serpent's son is nine years old, he grazes his father's flocks of sheep; a little bird perches next to him and sings a song.
 The boy informs his father of this and the serpent brings the little bird home.
 At home, the little bird's song mocks the serpent's false wife, who becomes irritated, kills the bird and throws the bones in the yard.
 Where the bones landed, a pair of scissors appeared.
 Once again, the false wife takes the scissors and throw them out of the window.
 A neighbouring lonely woman finds the object and brings it home; whenever she is not at home, the serpent's true wife, assuming a new form, cleans the old woman's house and prepares her food.
 The next day, the old woman discovers the girl and decides to adopt her.
 Some time later, the girl, under her new identity, pays a visit to the serpent's house, and his son indicates she is his true mother.
 Hearing this, the serpent sets a test to verify his wife's identity: both women are to walk through thorny thickets; whichever of them is "without sin" shall be left unharmed.
 The girl passes without any problem, while the false wife steps on the thorns, the bushes prickle her skin and she dies.
 The serpent's true wife is restored to her rightful place.